Travel.State.Gov >

 Read the Department of State’s Travel Advisory for Mauritania and Worldwide Caution before planning travel to Mauritania.

-Terrorism: The U.S. government assesses that a credible terrorist threat against foreigners remains in Mauritania.
-U.S. citizens in Mauritania should take precautions, remain vigilant, and be alert to local security developments.
-Travel in Mauritania is discouraged, particularly in the easternmost region, due to activities by terrorist groups including al-Qaida in the Islamic Maghreb (AQIM), which are active in the neighboring regions of Mali.
+Travel is discouraged particularly in the easternmost region of Mauritania, due to activities by terrorist groups including al-Qaida in the Islamic Maghreb (AQIM), which are active in the neighboring regions of Mali.

-Political concerns: Protests and political rallies occur frequently in Mauritania, and can sometimes turn violent.
+Political concerns: Protests and political rallies occur regularly in Mauritania and can sometimes turn violent.
 The U.S. Embassy urges U.S. citizens to avoid political rallies and street demonstrations.

-Crime: Criminal activity in Nouakchott continues to rise.
-A number of homes and private individuals, including U.S. citizens, have recently been targeted by violent criminals.
-In Nouakchott, armed robberies and burglaries are occurring at homes as well as on busy streets in broad daylight.
+Crime: Opportunistic crime is prevalent in Mauritania.
+Several homes and private individuals, including U.S. citizens, have been targeted by violent criminals within the past five years.
+In Nouakchott, rape, armed robberies and burglaries occur at homes and busy streets in broad daylight.
 Some of these incidents have been violent, and the use of knives and other weapons is becoming more common.

 Victims of Crime: